Is Horseshoe Bend Worth Visiting? Everything You Need To Know

 Rural Arizona

 Page is a small town of fewer than 10,000 people, but it has no shortage of hotels.
-Visitors come to this tiny remote town from all over the world to see Horseshoe Bend and the famous surrounding slot canyons, so there’s a large number of hotels in the area.
-In fact, it seems like the town is made up of nothing but hotels as you’re driving through it.
+Visitors come to this tiny, remote town from all over the world to see Horseshoe Bend and the famous surrounding slot canyons, which means the hotel selection is surprisingly big for how small the town is.
+Honestly, driving through Page kind of feels like it’s made up of nothing but hotels.

 OUR TOP HOTEL PICKS NEAR ANTELOPE CANYON